-There are a number of additional reasons why we might not produce some or all of the information sought by a demand, although we do not consider these "rejected" demands and do not calculate the number of times these occur. e we have no need to collect or were older than our retention period.
+There are a number of additional reasons why we might not produce some or all of the information sought by a demand, although we do not consider these "rejected" demands and do not calculate the number of times these occur.
+We often receive demands seeking information about a phone number serviced by a different provider.
+And, we regularly receive demands seeking data that we do not have - perhaps the data sought were of a type we have no need to collect or were older than our retention period.
 Moreover, if a demand is overly broad, we will not produce any information, or will seek to narrow the scope of the demand and produce only a subset of the information sought.
 Additionally, it is not uncommon for us to receive legal process and in response produce some information, but not other information.
 For instance, we may receive a subpoena that properly seeks subscriber information, but also improperly seeks other information, such as stored content, which we cannot provide in response to a subpoena; while we would provide the subscriber information (and thus would not consider this a rejected demand), we would not provide the other information.
 We include all demands we receive in our table above, whether we provided data in response or not.